microsoft/rust-for-dotnet-devs/src/testing/index.md

 // Copyright (c) Microsoft Corporation.
 All rights reserved.
 // Licensed under the MIT license.

-/// Utility function to read an environmentvariable and return its value If
+/// Utility function to read an environment variable and return its value if
 /// defined.
-It fails/panics if the valus is not valid Unicode. pub fn get_env(key: &str) -> Option<String> {
+It fails/panics if the value is not valid Unicode. pub fn get_env(key: &str) -> Option<String> {
     #[cfg(not(test))]                 // for regular builds...
     use std::env::var_os;             // ...import from the standard library